tisprang/grading-scheme-gu-form/README.md

-# Evaluation Scheme for Term Papers at GU
+# Grading Scheme for Term Papers at GU

 I use this scheme for grading term papers at Goethe University.
+This is the interactive PDF version.
+There also is a dynamic Quarto template